NickAb/lego-community-open-source-projects/README.md

 ### LDraw and LDD tools
 - [LEGOCAD Loader](https://github.com/someidiot/lego-cad-loader) is a python script that creates parts lists from LEGOLDD/LXF, LDR, MPD files.

+## Decal designs
+- [Minifig SVG Decals](https://github.com/jpgerdeman/minifig-svg-decals) is a collection of SVG files for use as decals on LEGO Minifigs.

 ---
 LEGO&reg; is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.